-Year 10 focus is on employability skills.
-The pupils again try to identify their skills and qualities and many undertake the Tenner Challenge.
-We also provide a Careers Information Evening for pupils and parents in November while in January, Careers department hold interviews with pupils and parents to discuss GCSE choices and options.
-Prior to interview pupils have to create a Careers Action Plan.
-All pupils receive a Year 10 Choices Booklet in which every department gives details of their subject at GCSE, how it is assessed and what are the potential career paths related to their subject.
-Prior to interview the Learning Guidance Forum meets to discuss pupil performance and look at extenuating circumstances which may be impacting on performance.
+In Year 10, the focus is on employability skills.
+The pupils work to identify their skills and qualities.
+The Careers Department works with pupils to provide advice and guidance on GCSE choices.
+This starts with a Careers Information Assembly for pupils followed by time in LLW classes to research different subjects and Labour Market opportunities and trends.
+Individual interviews with pupils and parents to discuss GCSE choices and options are organised.
+All pupils receive a Year 10 Choices Booklet in which every department give details of their subject at GCSE, how it is assessed and the potential career paths related to their subject.

 Year 10 have a session with GCSE students to discuss the different subjects they study to help them make informed choices.

 As part of the ‘Miniversity’ week, students have the opportunity to visit Queen’s University Belfast and University of Ulster to meet lecturers in various departments.
 They then research degree courses they might be interested in, and the programme culminates with a mock graduation in the Courtyard.